ben-pauley/google-books-search/README.md

 ## Installation

-This application does not need to be installed, as it can be viewed live on GitHub pages at the following URL. [https://bjp-book-search.herokuapp.com/search](https://bjp-book-search.herokuapp.com/search)
+This application does not need to be installed, as it can be viewed live on Heroku at the following URL: [https://bjp-book-search.herokuapp.com/search](https://bjp-book-search.herokuapp.com/search)

 ## Screenshot of Deployed Application